deepavk/async-queue/README.md

 **Broker**
-* The broker and allows implementation of any backend - connection to a backend (sqs,redis), enqueue/dequeue operations
+The broker allows connection to a backend (sqs,redis), enqueue/dequeue operations.
-* The broker provides the interfaces required by the producer and consumer to interact with queue backends
+It defines the interfaces required by the producer and consumer to interact with queue backends

 **Tasks:**
 Tasks have to be defined in a task map and registered at the consumer.